OpenEd-IP3/Book/Mid-term report.md

 Here are some general directions on the structure and contents of your report (mid-term and final report).
 For the mid-term report, the main focus will be on three sections: sensor data, localization, and car model; other chapters such as system integration and conclusions are not yet relevant and can be omitted.

 Keep a clear structure and writing style.
 Make sure you give sufficient factual information (in particular if things don't work).
-The language should {\em not} be informal.
-Keep things concise, ``bla-bla'' is not appreciated.
+The language should *not* be informal.
+Keep things concise, ''bla-bla'' is not appreciated.
 If you make claims such as ``something is the best'', first provide evidence (or at least a motivation, or a reference to literature).

 **Cover:** Make sure you specify names, study number, group number, and date.